This Pumpkin Snack Cake recipe is moist and full of warm spices and pumpkin flavor, topped with an easy cream cheese frosting.

 - ¼ cup butter, softened

 - 4 ounces cream cheese, at room temperature

 - ½ teaspoon vanilla extract

 - Preheat the oven to 350°F. In a medium sized bowl, beat the eggs.
 Add dry ingredients (sugar, salt, baking soda, pumpkin pie spice and flour).
 Mix well.

-- Add oil and pumpkin puree, stir to mix in completely.
+- Add oil and pumpkin puree to the flour mixture and stir to mix in completely.